Preshmod/NeuroOganoidProject/README.md

 - **`Image Analysis/`**: Contains all raw organoid and nuclei images to be analysed.
 - **`Organoid_masks/`**: Contains the corresponding organoid masks for the organoid images.
 - **`Nuclei_masks/`**: Contains the corresponding masks for nuclei within the organoids.
-- **`trainedRandomForestModel.mat`**: The pre-trained model used to classify mitotic nuclei, non-mitotic nuclei, and artefacts.
+- **`trainedRandomForestModel.mat`**: The pre-trained model used to classify mitotic nuclei, interphase, and miscellaneous.
-- **`trainedKNNModel.mat`**: The pre-trained model used to classify mitotic nuclei, non-mitotic nuclei, and artefacts.
+- **`trainedKNNModel.mat`**: The pre-trained model used to classify mitotic nuclei, interphase, and miscellaneous.
-- **`trainedLogisticRegressionModel.mat`**: The pre-trained model used to classify mitotic nuclei, non-mitotic nuclei, and artefacts.
+- **`trainedLogisticRegressionModel.mat`**: The pre-trained model used to classify mitotic nuclei, interphase, and miscellaneous.
-- **`trainedNetwork.mat`**: The pre-trained model used to classify mitotic nuclei, non-mitotic nuclei, and artefacts.
+- **`trainedNetwork.mat`**: The pre-trained model used to classify mitotic nuclei, interphase, and miscellaneous.

 ## Pipeline Workflow